Great Sankey Primary School

 SATs

 In May 2025, children in Y6 will complete their statutory end of key stage assessments known as SATs.
 The children will be tested in Reading, Maths and Grammar, Punctuation & Spelling with Writing being teacher assessed in school.
 The tests will take place the week beginning 12th May 2025 so we ask that any holidays or time off is not taken during this month.
 An information evening for parents giving further details will be held later this year and a timetable will be sent out to you in the first week of the Summer term to confirm arrangements.
-SATs Booster sessions will take place after the Christmas holidays.
+SATs Booster sessions will take place throughout this term and all Year 6 pupils have access to SATs Boot Camp which will support their learning at home.

 Reading: